REMEDY : BNSSG referral pathways & Joint Formulary

 The following advice is taken from the Directory of Services on eReferral:

 Please refer patients with the following conditions as URGENT REFERRALS.
-They will be seen in the vascular HOT clinic at Southmead Hospital (which is now available via the Vascular Surgery RAS on eRS) or given an urgent clinic review in their local hospital:
+They will be seen in the vascular HOT clinic at Southmead Hospital (which is now available via the Vascular Surgery Triage service on eRS) or given an urgent clinic review in their local hospital:

 • Symptomatic abdominal aortic aneurysm (AAA) - see red flags below.